 This photo is important to me not only because it is my grandparents, but that it also is representative of the enormous struggle they went through just to get to their wedding day.

 This photo is a reminder to me of the strength of that generation as a whole and the strength of my grandparents relationship to not only survive a traumatic separation, but also the long term ramifications for the young men that were involved in the WWII conflict.
-I also use this photo as an example of what I am talking about and why it is so important to have images to pass onto your family.
+I also use this photo as an example of what I am talking about.
+Why it is so important to have images to pass onto your family.